Samsung Galaxy S20: Chipsets

 The S20 line comprises three models with various hardware specifications; international models of the S20 utilize the Exynos 990 system-on-chip, while the U.S., Canadian, Korean, Chinese and Japanese models utilize the Qualcomm Snapdragon 865.

 Display

-A 1440p "Dynamic AMOLED 2X" is featured with HDR10+ support and "dynamic tone mapping" technology with the exception of the S20 FE which utilizes a more traditional 1080p "Super AMOLED" display with HDR10+ support and "dynamic tone mapping" technology.
+A 1440p "Dynamic AMOLED 2X" is featured with HDR10+ support and "dynamic tone mapping" technology with the exception of the S20 FE which utilises a more traditional 1080p "Super AMOLED" display with HDR10+ support and "dynamic tone mapping" technology.
 The S20, S20 FE, and S20+ have a 6.2-inch, 6.5-inch, and 6.7-inch display, respectively, while the S20 Ultra has a 6.9-inch display.
 Except for the S20 FE, displays have curved sides that slope over the horizontal edges of the device.
-All devices utilizes a wider 20:9 aspect ratio in addition to a 120 Hz refresh rate double that of the S10.
-The S20, S20+, and S20 Ultra utilizes an ultrasonic in-screen fingerprint sensor while the S20 FE utilizes a more traditional optical in-screen fingerprint sensor.
+All devices utilise a taller 9:20 aspect ratio in addition to a 120 Hz refresh rate double that of the S10.
+The S20, S20+, and S20 Ultra utilise an ultrasonic in-screen fingerprint sensor while the S20 FE utilises a more traditional optical in-screen fingerprint sensor.